Anne Rice, Who Spun Gothic Tales of Vampires, Dies at 80

-Anne Rice, the gothic novelist best known for “Interview With the Vampire,” the 1976 book that in 1994 became a popular film starring Tom Cruise and Brad Pitt, died Saturday.
+Anne Rice, the Gothic novelist best known for “Interview With the Vampire,” the 1976 book that in 1994 became a popular film starring Tom Cruise and Brad Pitt, died Saturday at a hospital in Rancho Mirage, California.
 She was 80.

 Anne Rice was a largely unknown writer when she turned a short story she had written in the late 1960s into “Interview With the Vampire,” her first published novel.
 It features a solitary vampire named Louis who is telling his life story to a reporter, but Rice said the tale was her story as well.